dustinpfister/blog_posts/_posts/canvas-example-star.md

 ## 4 - The draw module

 I then have some draw methods that I worked out that I made as part of an additional module following just th simple object literal pattern.
 For now this module is to just draw a background for the example, and also of course this contains my draw points method that is used to draw an array of points to a canvas such as you guessed it an array of points that draws a star.

+In version 0.1.0 of this example I added a draw method that does not draw to the canvas, but it does use the 2d context of a canvas element to create and return a linear gradient.
+This can the be used as a style such as the style of the background of the canvas.
+I have [wrote a post on the this 2d context method](/2020/02/05/canvas-gradient/) or course, and I also created another [canvas example that is another kind of gradient](/2020/03/26/canvas-example-grid-gradient/) type project.
+It is nice to make use of this kind of method to create a background that is at least a little more interesting than just a solid color background.

 ```js
 var draw = (function(){